-In this study, schoolchildren who lived in more-deprived neighbourhoods that were perceived by parents as being highly connected, un-aesthetic and having mixed land-use were more likely to

-- 321 commute to school actively.
-These children were at greatest risk of being obese and aerobically unfit. - 322 Our findings suggest that deprivation may explain the counterintuitive relationship between obesity, - 323 CRF and ASC in Liverpool schoolchildren.
-These findings encourage researchers and policy makers - 324 to be mindful of the social determinants of health when planning and advocating behavioural and - environmental health interventions.
-Further research exploring contextual factors to ASC, and - 326 examining the concurrent effect of ASC and diet on weight status by deprivation is needed.
-To - 327 improve child health and alleviate deprivation requires a systems approach to health promotion and - 328 actions on inequalities in wider social determinants operating outside the health system. - 329 Supplementary Materials: No additional data are available. - 330 Acknowledgments: The authors would like to thank all of the children and parents who participated in the - 331 study.
-The research was funded by Liverpool John Moores University. - 332 Author Contributions: RJN was responsible for the design of the study, data collection, analyses and drafted - the manuscript.
-LMB, ZRK and SJF contributed to the design of the study and editing the manuscript.
-All authors - read and approved the final manuscript. - 335 Conflicts of Interest: The authors declare that they have no conflicts of interest
+In this study, schoolchildren who lived in more-deprived neighborhoods perceived by parents as being highly connected, unaesthetic and having mixed land-use were more likely to commute to school actively.
+These children were at greatest risk of being obese and aerobically unfit.
+Our findings suggest that deprivation may explain the counterintuitive relationship between obesity, cardiorespiratory fitness (CRF) and active school commuting (ASC) in Liverpool schoolchildren.
+These findings encourage researchers and policy makers to be mindful of the social determinants of health when planning and advocating behavioral and environmental health interventions.
+Further research exploring contextual factors to ASC, and examining the concurrent effects of ASC and diet on weight status by deprivation is needed.
+To improve child health and alleviate deprivation requires a systems approach to health promotion and actions on inequalities in wider social determinants operating outside the health system.

+Acknowledgments: The authors would like to thank all of the children and parents who participated in the study.
+The research was funded by Liverpool John Moores University.

+Author Contributions: Robert J. Noonan was responsible for the design of the study, data collection, analyses and drafted the manuscript; Lynne M. Boddy, Zoe R. Knowles and Stuart J. Fairclough contributed to the design of the study and editing the manuscript.
+All authors read and approved the final manuscript.

+Conflicts of Interest: The authors declare no conflict of interest.